Lucinde/Pagespeed-Test/README.md

 * Loaded JS async
 * Reduced file sizes by minimalizing JS and CSS
 * added a htaccess file to enable cache
+* !
+Before the pagespeed test the htaccess.txt needs to be changed to .htaccess !

 ### Pizzas
 * Made sure there were no forced synchronous layouts in the background and pizza sizer